negan7/dnevnik.ru-bot/README.md

 # dnevnik.ru bot
-A simple bot for parsing your kid's homeworks from www.dnevnik.ru
+A simple bot for parsing your kid's homeworks from dnevnik.ru